esantos2/dna_visualizer/README.md

 * When a new selection is made, the raw sequence is sent to the ```Sequence``` object, which parses the string and counts the permitted bases.
 The string is sent to the ```immersion``` function to be rendered as a model, while the count is sent directly to the ```drawCharts``` function to build the bar graphs.
 This allows parsing to happen at a single location, and auxiliary functions render the data in real time.

 ### 3D modelling
-* The 3D model of the selected strand is generated using the Three.js library.
+* The 3D model is generated using the Three.js library.
 To replicate the helical nature of DNA, each level of the model contains a row of shapes that are rotated at a fixed integer multiple of radians.
 This allows for consistent positioning and spacing throughout the rendering, and by incrementing at an acute angle over time, the repetition creates a uniform helix representative of a simplified DNA molecule.